 In FY 2016, RHA implemented a change to the near-elderly definition for the PH program to limit it to persons who are at least 55 years of age but below the age of 62.
-These newly defined households are treated as "elderly" to allow for their admission from the waiting list to one of RHA's senior PH complexes.
-This has allowed the number of eligible families referred to these PH units to increase without raising concerns from current residents regarding potential lifestyle conflicts.
-By redefining near-elderly and allowing these households to be treated as "elderly" for admission to RHA's senior PH complexes, the affordable housing opportunities for these individuals increased.
+These newly defined households are treated as "elderly" when allowing their admission from the waiting lists.
+By redefining near-elderly and allowing these households to be treated as "elderly" for admission, the affordable housing opportunities for these individuals increased.